typst/packages/packages/preview/supercharged-dhbw/3.0.0/README.md

 `city (str)`: City of the author (only needed when `at-university` is `true`)

-`confidentiality-marker: (dict)`: Configure the confidentially marker (red or green circle) on the title page (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at DHBW)
+`confidentiality-marker: (dictionary)`: Configure the confidentially marker (red or green circle) on the title page (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at DHBW)

 - display (bool*): Whether the confidentiality marker should be shown, default is `false`
 - offset-x (length): Horizontal offset of the confidentiality marker, default is `0pt`